sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

   improves readability.
 - **Parent component is responsible for allocating space** for a child component (i.e. dimensions and margins).
-- **Define `@apply` rules early enough** inside declaration block.<br/>
-  Rules inside those property sets might overwrite rules written above the line where the set is applied.
+- **Define `composes` declarations early enough** inside the declaration block.<br/> Be careful: rules inside those global CSS declarations might overwrite rules written inside the component's own class.
+This depends on the specificity given in the global (vanilla) CSS file.
 - **Align text and components** to horizontal baselines.
 I.e. they should be a multiple of **_6px_** on mobile layout and **_8px_** on bigger screens.